TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Kinesis batch operation can return partial failure if service limit exceeded, part of batch succeeds, rest fails
 * Need to understand failure cases for each service, which are retryable and what you need to do
 * Lambda polling from Kinesis can result in large number of concurrent lambdas.
 Easy to hit Lambda concurrency limits.
 Even worse, limit is per-account so can cause unrelated Lambda to fail.
 * Lambda batch processing failure default behavior is to retry repeatedly until data expires.
 Disaster if there's a poison pill record.
-Also reprocessing all the other good records.
+You end up repeatedly reprocessing all the other good records.
 Even worse, no other records in shard will be processed.
 * Once bad data expires, can resume processing.
 But next record probably also just about to expire.
 Can end up losing loads of data due to single bad record.
 * At minimum, limit retries.
 More advanced, bisect batch to isolate and report bad record while processing the rest.

+## S3

-# Amazon S3 performance: Architecture, design and optimization
+### Amazon S3 performance: Architecture, design and optimization

+Teaching you enough about S3 architecture so that you can achieve high performance when using S3.

 * [YouTube](https://youtu.be/JNN5Aw5kVFI)
 * Leveraging S3 architecture to achieve high-performance